mutheud/project/README.md

 ##My prewrittenortfolio
 >My name is Diana Mutheu and the above code is used outline content about myself.
-Basically such as:
+>Basically such as:
--My education background
+*My education background
--My interests
+*My interests
--My home background
+*My home background

 ##Installation Requirements
 Git